StarpTech/bootme/packages/bootme-shell/README.md

 ## Caveats

-Don't forget to register your `onError` hook to rollback the operation.
+Don't forget to register your `onRollback` hook to rollback the operation.